 You can embed the following types:

-You can complete names of files and directories with auto-completion or by pressing Ctrl+Space.
+You can complete names of files and directories with auto-completion or by pressing Control+Space.

 Navigation from references to files

-To navigate from a reference to the corresponding file, press Ctrl+B.
+To navigate from a reference to the corresponding file, press Control+B.

 Rename files and directories